 How do I take progesterone?

-The day after your insemination or ovulation, you will start taking progesterone vaginally.
-You will use 1 capsule 2 times each day for 14 days.
-Take a home pregnancy test and call 1-563-355-2244 with your results after 14 days.
+3 days after a positive OPK or 2 days after insemination, you start taking progesterone vaginally.
+Use 1 capsule 2 times each day for 14 days.
+Take a home pregnancy test and call the clinic with your results after 14 days.

 Progesterone may delay the start of your period if you are not pregnant.

 Keep taking the progesterone until your ultrasound if the pregnancy test is positive.

 You do not have to lie down after putting progesterone in the vagina.
 You may want to wear a panty liner for comfort.

 What are the risks of progesterone supplementation?

 The risk of taking it early in pregnancy and having a baby with birth defects is not totally known.
 Studies are showing the risks would be small if there are any at all.

 What are the side effects of progesterone supplementation?